On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Model

+\emph{\textbf{Related random graph models}.} A closely related graph generation model is the correlated stochastic block model~\cite{Onaran2016, cullina2016simultaneous, lyzinski2015graph}.
+In this model, the base graph $G$ is instead generated from the stochastic block model, where vertices are grouped into latent blocks, and edges are formed between blocks with specific probabilities, capturing the underlying community structure in the network.
+The base graph $G$ is then subsampled into the two generated graphs $G_1$ and $G_2$.
+In the proposed attributed \er{} graph pair models, users and attributes can be viewed as two communities in the correlated stochastic block model.
+However, a key distinction lies in the fact that the attributed \er{} graph pair model specifies the correspondence between attributes in the two graphs, whereas the correlated stochastic block model does not disclose such information.

-\emph{\textbf{Relation to Seeded graph alignment problem.}} Another well-studied graph alignment problem with side information is the seeded graph alignment problem, where we have access to part of the true correspondence between user vertices.
-To make comparison between the two models, here we describe the random seed graph model $\mathcal{G} (N, \alpha, p,s)$.
+Another well-studied graph alignment model with side information is the seeded \er{} graph pair model~\cite{Korula--Lattanzi2014,Yartseva2013,Mossel2020,Shirani2017}, where we have access to part of the true correspondence between user vertices.
+To make a comparison between the seeded \er{} graph pair model and the proposed model, here we describe the seeded \er{} pair model $\mathcal{G} (N, \alpha, p,s)$ in detail.
 We first sample a base graph $G$ from the \er\ graph on $N$ vertices with edge probability $p$.
 Then two correlated copies $G_1$ and $G_2$ are obtained by independently subsampling the edges in the base graph where each edge is preserved with probability $s$.
-The anonymized graph $G_2'$ is obtained by applying an unknown permutation $\Pi^*$ on $G_2$, where $\Pi^*$ is drawn uniformly at random from all possible permutations.
-A subset of vertex pairs $\mathcal{I}_0 = \{(v_1,\Pi^*(v_1)): v_1 \in \mathcal{V}(G_1)\}$ with size $\floor{N\alpha}$ is chosen uniformly at random, which we refer to as the \emph{seed set}.
-The graph pair $(G_1, G_2')$ together with the seed set $\mathcal{I}_0$ are given and the goal of the exact seeded graph alignment is to recover the underlying permutation for the remaining vertices.
+The anonymized graph $G_2'$ is obtained by applying an unknown permutation $\Pi^*$ on $G_2$, where $\Pi^*$ is drawn uniformly at random.
+Let $\mathcal{V}(G_1)$ and $\mathcal{V}(G_2')$ denote the vertex sets of $G_1$ and $G_2'$ respectively.
+Then, a subset $\mathcal{V}_s \subset \mathcal{V}(G_1)$ of size $\floor{N\alpha}$ is chosen uniformly at random and we define the vertex pairs $\mathcal{I}_0 = \{(v_1,\Pi^*(v_1)): v_1 \in \mathcal{V}_s\}$ as the \emph{seed set}.
+The graph pair $(G_1, G_2')$ together with the seed set $\mathcal{I}_0$ are given and the goal of the exact alignment is to recover the underlying permutation for the remaining vertices w.h.p.